-The parable of the talents (Matthew 25:14-30) is both challenging and encouraging.
-Read this chapter from Your Finances God’s Way to learn what it teaches about faithful stewardship.
+Is the parable of the talents about money (Matthew 25:14-30)?
+Read or listen to this chapter from Your Finances God’s Way to have your questions answered and learn what this parable teaches about faithful stewardship.

 Table of Contents

 - Encouraged By the Parable of the Talents

 - The Parable of the Talents Reveals God Judges Believers’ Stewardships Versus Sins